Wizard of Oz festival returns to Chesterton

 This year’s event will take place May 15 and 16 at the Duneland Falls Banquet Center, 1100 Max Mochal Highway, in Chesterton.
 Activities are scheduled for both live and virtual, and indoor and outside.
 General admission is $5, and children 12 and younger are admitted free.

-Kicking off the event is the Emerald City Gala, which will take place from 5 to 10 p.m.
+Kicking off the event is the Emerald City Gala, which will take place from 5-10 p.m.
 May 14, and will feature a catered dinner, special guests, live music and a live auction.
 Limited tickets are available to the gala due to social distancing.

 The festival long has been a staple of the Chesterton community.
 It was celebrated in Chesterton for all but a couple of its 31 years in Porter County and once drew huge crowds.